NeoZ666/BPD-week-1-assignment/README.md

 A [docker-compose](./docker-compose.yaml) file is provided to help you launch a Bitcoin node in `regtest` mode locally.

-You can also use the [bitcoin.conf](./bitcoin.conf) file to start a local regtest node without docker.
+You can also use the [bitcoin.conf](./bitcoin.conf) file to start a local regtest node with your locally built binaries (recommended).

 ## Objective
 Successfully send a Payment + OP_Return Transaction.